nhanand/tweet-trend-new/README.md

 This is a small applicaiton which contains main and test folders.
 Main contains application code.
 Test contains test cases.
-# adding for checking build.
+# adding for checking build.dddddddddddddddddddddddddddddddddddddddddddddd
 It also contains pom.xml which has all dependences and artfact name and version